Matching continuously measured fluxes with measurement IDs and meta data

 start column in field_record (

-length of the measurement (in seconds) from the start specified in the
+length of the measurements (in seconds) from the start specified in the

 time difference (in seconds) between the two datasets.
 Will be added to the datetime column of the